Notargets/gocfd/README.md

 2) Interpolate an additional value close to the edge, say 0.01 of the edge length close
 3) Use the two values on either side of each edge to construct a MUSCL with TVD to obtain the edge flux

-This approach should introduce damping to oscillatory modes crossing the boundary, which slightly improving the accuracy of the interpolated flux.
+This approach should introduce damping to oscillatory modes crossing the boundary, while slightly improving the accuracy of the interpolated flux.

 NACA 0012 Airfoil at M=0.3, Alpha=6, Roe flux, Local Time Stepping| M=0.5, Alpha=0, Roe Flux, 1482 O(2) Elements, Converged
 :----------------------------------------------------------------:|----------------------------------------------------------------:|